antonarbus/q/README.md

 against stored email and hashed password at the login stage.

-(C) On successful authorization the server issues 15 min `access` jwt token and rarely issues new `refresh` jwt token if pervious one is expired (ones per 30d).
+(C) On successful authorization the server issues 15 min `access` jwt token and rarely issues new `refresh` jwt token if pervious one is expired (ones per 90d).

-(D) `refresh` jwt token is needed for future user authentication to avoid asking for credentials on every login and protected http request.
+(D) `refresh` jwt token is needed to issue `access` token for a user without asking for credentials.

 (E) `refresh` token is saved by server in db + in secured cookies on login.
-On every protected api request we verify `refresh` token and check if it is the same as in db.

 (F) If we want to forbid user's access we may simply delete or modify `refresh` token from db.

-(G) `access` token is stored locally in memory on client side and is attached to request to http headers `access-jwt-token` for protected api requests.
+(G) `access` token is stored locally in memory on client side and is attached to request's http headers `access-jwt-token` for protected api requests.

 (H) `access` token is attached by 'request' interceptor at `axiosWithAuth`.
 If we do a request to a protected endpoint we just use `axiosWithAuth` instance to avoid attaching token manually.

-(I) At protected routes the `verifyTokenMiddleware` is used to check the `access` token.
+(I) At protected routes we get user details from `access` token.
 Verification is fast and does not involve database.
-If the token is ok then the request goes forward, otherwise en error response of status `401` with message "Not logged in" is returned.
+If token is expired or wrong en error response of status `401` with message "Not logged in" is returned.

-(J) `access` token expires in 15 min.
+(J) `access` token expires every 15 min.
-'Response' interceptor in `axiosWithAuth` checks for `401` status and if it is the `401` status, it makes additional request to get new `access` token by checking already attached `refresh` token from cookies, which has 30d expiry time.
+'Response' interceptor in `axiosWithAuth` checks for `401` status and if it is the `401` status, it makes additional request to get new `access` token by checking already attached `refresh` token from cookies, which has 90d expiry time.

 (K) `axiosWithAuth` remembers initial request with all parameters when it got first `401` error and after getting new refreshed `access` token it